acuminous/yadda/README.md

 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

-## Current Version
-**DANGER WILL ROBINSON!!!**

-Yadda 0.3.0 is the current verison.
-It contains breaking API changes from the previous (0.2.2) version.
-See the release notes for more details

 ## Feature Files

 Since JavaScript has no native file system access and we wanted Yadda to make no assumptions about how it is used,